-• PFRS 18, Presentation and Disclosure in Financial Statements - This standard replaces PAS 1 and sets out the requirements for the presentation and disclosure of information to help ensure that the separate financial statements provide relevant information that faithfully represents the entity's assets, liabilities, equity, income and expenses.
-The standard introduces new categories and sub-totals in the separate statements of comprehensive income, disclosures on management-defined performance measures, and new principles for grouping of information, which the entity needs to apply retrospectively.
+- PFRS 18, Presentation and Disclosure in Financial Statements This standard replaces PAS 1, Presentation of Financial Statements, and sets out the requirements for the presentation and disclosure of information to help ensure that the financial statements provide relevant information that faithfully represents the entity's assets, liabilities, equity, income and expenses.
+The standard introduces new categories and sub-totals in the statements of comprehensive income, disclosures on management-defined performance measures, and new principles for grouping of information, which the entity needs to apply retrospectively.
+Earlier application is permitted. - PFRS 19, Subsidiaries without Public Accountability: Disclosures This standard specifies reduced disclosure requirements that eligible subsidiaries are permitted to apply, instead of the disclosure requirements in other PFRS Accounting Standards.
+An entity is eligible to apply PFRS 19 when it does not have public accountability and its parent prepares consolidated financial statements available for public use that complies with PFRS disclosure requirements.
 Earlier application is permitted.